-A policeman in white shirt-sleeves diligently scraping the brightly coloured fliers from the phone boxes; removing the lurid calling cards of Kara, Tina, Crystale and Co.
+Through the window, I see a policeman in white shirt-sleeves diligently scraping the brightly coloured fliers of ready and willing ladies from the phone boxes; removing the lurid calling cards of Kara, Tina, Crystale and Co.
 He solemnly ferries his garish handfuls to the rubbish bin.
-At the bin he meets a man in full morning suit, dropping a crumpled confetti packet on top of the hookers’ adverts.
-Metres away the rest of the wedding party pose on the steps of the Chelsea Town Hall; a constantly changing line-up before a perky photographer.
+At the bin he meets a man in full morning suit, dropping a crumpled confetti packet in on top of the hookers’ adverts.
+Metres away, the rest of the wedding party poses on the steps of the Chelsea Town Hall; a constantly changing line-up orchestrated by a perky photographer.

-The roads stream until the traffic lights change.
-Sports cars dusted off and soft-top roofs are folded back to let the spring sunshine into the front seats.
-Drivers squint behind sunglasses through the sparkling windscreens.
-Summer may finally be approaching, and I hate to be stuck inside, chained to my essay.
-As I gather together notes, pens and laptop a vast armful of blue balloons bob past the window, emblazoned with the Conservative party logo.
+The roads stream forwards until the traffic lights change.
+If it is sunny sports cars are dusted off and soft-tops folded back to let the spring sunshine into the front seats.
+Drivers squint behind sunglasses through sparkling windscreens.
+My coffee drunk, my word count hit, I gather together notes, pens and laptop, just in time to watch a vast armful of blue balloons bob past the window, emblazoned with the Conservative party logo.
+(The monied streets of the Royal Borough must be the safest seat around for the Tories.)
 A few seconds afterwards five more clutched in the hand of a shop assistant hurry after the advanced party.
-The good burghers of Chelsea strut down the pavement like they’re on a New York or Milan catwalk; dressed up for breakfast, or coffee, or shopping for bed-linen and lampshades.
+The good burghers of Chelsea strut down the pavement like they’re on a Milan catwalk; dressed up for lunch, or shopping for bed-linen and lampshades.

 Weekends in London are just like weekdays.
 To everything there is a pattern, a regularity.
 And it is comforting to know, as I sacrifice myself and my social life to debates on the nature of social capital, that life keeps ticking on.
 The view outside the window keeps changing.